-Pima cotton started its life in the early days of the 20th century as the American challenger to then-prevailing extra-long staple (ELS) Egyptian cotton.
+Pima (or Supima) cotton started its life in the early days of the 20th century as the American challenger to then-prevailing extra-long staple (ELS) Egyptian cotton.
 Back then, it was known as American-Egyptian cotton and advertised as "America’s luxury fiber."
-In the 1950’s, American-Egyptian cotton was renamed Pima to honor the Pima Indians who helped the US government do research on the particulars of this cotton crop.
-Though it originated in the US, Pima cotton is now grown in several other countries, most notably in Australia and Peru.
+In the 1950s, American-Egyptian cotton was renamed Pima to honor the Pima Indians, who helped the US government research this cotton crop’s particulars.
+Though it originated in the US, Pima cotton grows in several other countries, most notably in Australia and Peru.

-The word Supima® is a trademark owned by the association of the same name: a non-profit organization of American Pima cotton growers.
-Supima is used to promote the particular brand of textile and stands for Superior Pima: a 100% American breed of Pima cotton.
-The production of Supima accounts only 3% of the total cotton production in the United States.
-Supima is a premium cotton that yields brighter, silkier and more durable fabric than any other cotton on the market.
-You can find more information about Supima in the short video below.
+A non-profit organization of American Pima cotton growers owns the Supima® trademark.
+Supima is used to promote the particular brand of textile and stands for Superior Pima.
+This is a 100% American breed of Pima cotton.
+The production of Supima accounts for only 3% of the total cotton production in the United States.
+Supima is premium cotton that yields brighter, silkier, and more durable fabric than any other cotton on the market.
+One distinguishes it from other cotton by the staple length and the strength of the fiber.

-Organic Supima is a particular type of Pima cotton grown to the strict requirements of the Global Organic Textile Standards (GOTS).
-According to the latter, only 1% of all Supima cotton qualifies as organic.
+Organic Supima is a particular type of Pima cotton grown to the Global Organic Textile Standards (GOTS).
+According to the latter standards organization, only 1% of all Supima cotton qualifies as organic.

 Only a few select brands of bedding manufacturers carry organic Supima products.
-Among them is Live Good Inc., a new addition to TheCleanBedroom line of bedding.
-You can find out more about them HERE.
+Among them is Live Good Inc. You can find out more about them HERE.